+Semester of Participation:

-- Semester Prior to Participation: The student shall have earned, the preceding semester of attendance, a minimum of 5.0 units of credit placed on their Farmington High School transcript, including at least 1.0 on the FHS campus, or a student must have made standard progress for his or her level the preceding semester in a special education program. - Semester of Participation: The student shall currently be enrolled in and regularly attending courses that offer 5.0 units to be placed on their Farmington High School transcript, including at least 1.0 on the FHS campus, or a student must be enrolled in a full course at his or her level in a special education program. - 2nd Semester eligibility is determined by the number of credits earned during the 1st Semester and must be based on work submitted by the end of the semester.
+- The student shall currently be enrolled in and regularly attending courses that offer 5.0 units of credit to be placed on their FHS transcript. - A student can count up to 4.0 face to face credits from the MAC Campus toward their eligibility each semester.
+Because attending classes is a MSHSAA requirement for participation, students must submit proof of attendance to the Activities Office upon request. - Students can only count face to face class credits through FHS or MAC toward eligibility for Athletics or Activities. - o Administration may evaluate MAC classes on a case by case basis when the student's and MAC's schedules require that they take a class(es) virtually (ie: when a MAC class is needed for completion of Associates, 42 Hour Block, etc.) to possibly count a non face to face MAC credit toward eligibility. - 2nd Semester eligibility is determined by the number of credits earned during the 1st Semester and must be based on work submitted by the end of the semester.
 For 2nd semester MSHSAA eligibility purposes, the deadline for submitting work, tests, projects, exams, etc. is the deadline set by the registrar for teachers to submit grades into SIS for 1st Semester.
 Exceptions to this rule can be appealed to the administration due to serious illness, teacher error, or forces outside the student's control.